This post contains excerpts from the early chapters of Walking on Custard.

 Occasionally, I’d get stuck in anxious loops which stayed with me for days, taking away my ability to focus on anything but some imaginary impending doom.

-In between, I tried to forget about these anxious times.
+In between, I tried to forget about these anxious times, hoping that if I pretended they didn’t exist then they’d just leave me alone.

 I never understood these anxious periods.
 I couldn’t possibly talk about them, as I believed I was just being weak.
 I couldn’t see any reason to feel so bad, so telling anyone about it would only reveal how pathetic I was being.
 I just endured it until everything rebounded close to normality, when I would go back to avoiding thinking about it.